dylankgirard/girard-gatsby-blog/README.md

 ### Description

-A simple [blog](https://girard-blog.netlify.app/) using Gatsby.js as a Frontend, and the Contentful CMS as a dynamic backend.
+A simple [blog](https://girard-blog.netlify.app/) using Gatsby.js as a frontend, and the Contentful CMS as a dynamic backend.
 All queries use the Gatsby GraphQL API.

 Styling is written in SCSS, and the site is deployed on Netlify.
 The contact page uses a Netlify integration to collect user messages submitted with the Contact Form component, which are then forwarded to my email address.